Skip to main content

 Each SAP includes ongoing consultation with local iwi and several months of local community engagement.
 This helps us to understand how communities use and value coastal areas.

-Each SAP follows a process that includes:
+Each SAP follows a process that involves:

 • local iwi review and approval